 Want to lose weight?
-Keeping track of your goals through one of the best smart scales is a great way to back yourself.
+Keeping track of your goals through a smart scale is a great way to back yourself.
 Big name fitness brands are making connected scales that make it easier to keep tabs on the ups and downs in the journey to shave off those pounds.

 A top body analyser will track your weight, body fat and even heart rate, while also syncing up progress to provide you with an eventual catalogue of information.

 It's also useful to factor in the ecosystem that tracks your weight and how useful the information can actually be.
 To help you find the one that's the best fit for you, we've picked out the best smart scales in the game.